Negotiating a commercially viable lease requires you to know and understand the key terms and conditions contained in the lease clauses.

 You may be attracted to particular premises because there is a significant tenant in the same location, such as a supermarket chain or department store (known as an anchor tenant).
 Your business may even rely on the foot traffic generated by them.
 If so, negotiate a clause in the lease that gives you the right to terminate the lease or receive a rent reduction if the anchor tenant leaves or if there is a reduction in the overall number of tenants within the building or shopping centre.

 Other costs associated with leasing commercial premises also need to be considered in your negotiations.
 These costs are additional to the rent and can be significant.
 In some cases they may be ongoing and increase during the lease.
-Some of the common additional costs are:

-- operating expenses or outgoings
+Operating expenses or outgoings

 Operating expenses are generally the costs incurred by the landlord in operating, repairing or maintaining the leased premises.
 These costs may include land tax, council rates, water rates, security, cleaning of common areas, and general repairs and maintenance.